jgacton/jgacton/README.md

 # Hi there 👋

 My name is Josh, and I am an undergraduate student studying Mathematics and Computer Science at the University of Bristol.
-I am interested in pursuing a career in quantitative finance, data science or research.
-I am currently pursuing internships in these areas for the summer of 2023.
+I am interested in pursuing higher education and a career in quantitative finance or data science/analytics.

 I have experience programming in C, Haskell and R (University), Java (School and University), Python (School and an internship) and web development with HTML, CSS and Node.js.